ymtao5219/surgical_fine_tuning/README.md

 Fine-tuning all layers of a pre-trained neural language encoder is commonly done to adapt it to a new task, but our research demonstrates that selectively fine-tuning a subset of layers, identified using an efficient method based on the Fisher Information Matrix, can achieve comparable or even improved performance across different downstream language tasks, indicating that task-specific information is often localized within a few layers of the encoder.

 ## Set up
 This code was tested with Python 3.9.16, Pytorch 1.12.1 using pre-trained models through huggingface/transformers 4.28.1.
-Additional required packages are listed in the requirements file.
+Additional required packages are listed in the `requirements.txt` file.
 The code was tested on a Tesla M40 24GB GPU but should work on other cards with at least 24GB VRAM for BERT-base model.

-## Explaination of Scripts
+## Repository Structure and Descriptions
 - `checkpoints/` contains fine-tuned models

 - `configs/` contains the configurations being used to train the GLUE and SuperGLUE tasks